nishikantd10/arduino-unoq-led-matrix-digit-display-using-html/README.md

 ---

-# 📜License

-This project is intended for educational and learning purposes.
-Feel free to modify and extend it for your own experiments with the Arduino Uno Q platform.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.